accellera-official/systemc.org/docs/index.md

           </div>
           <div class="col-lg-6">
             <h1 class="display-5 fw-bold lh-1 mb-3">SystemC Evolution Day 2021</h1>
-            <p class="lead">The sixth SystemC Evolution Day is a full-day, online workshop on the application and evolution of SystemC standards.<br>
+            <p class="lead">The sixth SystemC Evolution Day is a full-day online workshop on the application and evolution of SystemC standards.<br>
             Join the community and experts to advance the SystemC ecosystem together!</p>
             <a href="/events/sced2021/" class="btn btn-primary btn-lg">Show program</a>
             <a href="https://dvcon-europe.org/registration/" class="btn btn-secondary btn-lg">Free registration</a>